aspose-words/Aspose.Words-API-References-Tutorials/content/english/python-net/document-structure-and-content-manipulation/document-fields/_index.md

 ## Access More Resources

-For more detailed information and code examples, visit the [official Aspose.Words for Python API reference](https://reference.aspose.com/words/python-net/).
+For more detailed information and code examples, visit the [Aspose.Words for Python API reference](https://reference.aspose.com/words/python-net/).
 To download the latest version of the library, visit the [Aspose.Words for Python download page](https://releases.aspose.com/words/python/).